Sultanate of Oman

 Oman maintains an embassy in the United States at 2535 Belmont Rd.
 NW, Washington, DC 20008 (tel.
 202/387-1980)

 When Oman declined as an entrepot for arms and slaves in the mid-19th century, much of its former prosperity was lost, and the economy turned almost exclusively to agriculture, camel and goat herding, fishing, and traditional handicrafts.
-Today, oil and gas fuel the economy, and revenues from petroleum products have enabled Oman's dramatic development over the past 35 years.
+Today, oil fuels the economy and revenues from petroleum products have enabled Oman's dramatic development over the past 34 years.

 Oil was first discovered in the interior near Fahud in the western desert in 1964.
 Petroleum Development (Oman) Ltd. (PDO) began production in August 1967.
 The Omani Government owns 60% of PDO, and foreign interests own 40% (Royal Dutch Shell owns 34%; the remaining 6% is owned by Compagnie Francaise des Petroles [Total] and Partex).
 In 1976, Oman's oil production rose to 366,000 barrels per day (b/d) but declined gradually to about 285,000 b/d in late 1980 due to the depletion of recoverable reserves.
 From 1981 to 1986, Oman compensated for declining oil prices by increasing production levels to 600,000 b/d.
 With the collapse of oil prices in 1986, however, revenues dropped dramatically.
-Production was cut back temporarily in coordination with the Organization of Petroleum Exporting Countries (OPEC)--of which Oman is not a member--and production levels again reached 600,000 b/d by mid-1987, which helped increase revenues.
-By 2000, production had climbed to more than 900,000 b/d; however, it declined to roughly 775,000 b/d in 2005.
+Production was cut back temporarily in coordination with the Organization of Petroleum Exporting Countries (OPEC), and production levels again reached 600,000 b/d by mid-1987, which helped increase revenues.
+By 2000, production had climbed to more than 900,000 b/d, however it declined to roughly 800,000 b/d in 2003.
+Oman is not a member of OPEC.

-Natural gas reserves, which will increasingly provide the fuel for power generation and desalination, stand at 24 trillion cubic feet.
-A liquefied natural gas (LNG) processing plant located in Sur was opened in 2000, with production capacity of 6.6 million tons per year (tons/yr), as well as unsubstantial gas liquids, including condensates.
-The completion of the plant's expansion in December 2005 has increased capacity to 10.3 million tons/yr.
+Natural gas reserves, which will increasingly provide the fuel for power generation and desalination, stand at 30 trillion cubic feet.
+An LNG processing plant located in Sur was opened in 2000, with production capacity of 6.6 million tons/yr, as well as unsubstantial gas liquids, including condensates.
+This plant is scheduled for expansion by the end of 2005, when total production capacity will reach 9.9 million tons/yr.

 Agriculture and fishing are the traditional way of life in Oman.
-Dates, grown extensively in the Batinah coastal plain and the highlands, make up most of the country's agricultural exports.
+Dates and limes, grown extensively in the Batinah coastal plain and the highlands, make up most of the country's agricultural exports.
 Coconut palms, wheat, and bananas also are grown, and cattle are raised in Dhofar.
 Other areas grow cereals and forage crops.
 Poultry production is steadily rising.
-Fish and shellfish exports totaled $104.7 million in 2004.
+Fish and shellfish exports totaled $78 million in 2003.

-The Omani Government will implement its seventh 5-year plan beginning in 2006.
-In its efforts to reduce its dependence on oil and expatriate labor, the government projects significant increases in spending on industrial and tourism-related projects to foster income diversification, job creation for Omanis in the private sector, and development of Oman's interior.
+The Omani Government is implementing its sixth 5-year plan, launched in 2000, to reduce its dependence on oil and expatriate labor.
+The plan focuses on income diversification, job creation for Omanis in the private sector, and development of Oman's interior.
 Government programs offer soft loans and propose the building of new industrial estates in population centers outside the capital area.
 The government is giving greater emphasis to "Omanization" of the labor force, particularly in banking, hotels, and municipally sponsored shops benefiting from government subsidies.
 Currently, efforts are underway to liberalize investment opportunities in order to attract foreign capital.

 Some of the largest budgetary outlays are in the areas of health services and basic education.
 The number of schools, hospitals, and clinics has risen exponentially since the accession of Sultan Qaboos in 1970.